-Making decisions on power lines updates has a deep impact on the overall power system's effectiveness and stability.
+Making decisions on adding new transmission lines to an existing transmission network has a deep impact on the overall power system's effectiveness and stability.
 Thus, TEP has been a subject of research since the middle of the last century.
 The common planning tasks include the minimization of operating and investment costs or the maximization of social welfare.
-One of the earliest studies on mathematical programming applications in power systems planning was done by $Mass\hat{e}$ and Gibrat [118], who formulated a linear programming model for optimizing decisions of investment in power plants.
+One of the earliest studies on mathematical programming applications in power systems planning was done by Massé and Gibrat [130], who formulated a linear programming model for optimizing decisions of investment in power plants.
+Bessière [131] discussed methods of optimal electrical equipment investment in France.
+In the following years, Bessière and Massé demonstrated the practical value of linear and nonlinear programming in expansion planning and marginal cost pricing.
+The early models neglected Kirchhoff's voltage law and used the transshipment formulation of load flows (also known as the transportation problem, or "pipes and bubbles" formulation).
+These models were later documented by Turvey and Anderson in their classic book on electricity economics [132] and the preceding reviews [133].
 Since then, the optimization models substantially complexified to account features of modern power systems.
 However, the main TEP principle remains the same: supply the forecasted power demand as economically as possible, while satisfying reliability constraints.
 In this section, we classify the main approaches used in existing TEP research.
 Then, we introduce the TEP and market integration model that will be used as a basis for cooperative games formulation in the subsequent sections.

-As discussed in the citation network analysis section, expansion planning in power systems is a distinct developing research direction which comprises thousands of publications.
-To classify the TEP approaches, we identified the following comprehensive reviews and surveys published in the last two decades: [5], [6], [7], [119].
+As discussed in the citation network analysis, expansion planning in power systems is a distinct developing research direction which comprises thousands of publications.
+To classify the TEP approaches, we identified the following comprehensive reviews and surveys published in the last two decades: [7], [8], [9], [134].
 These works highlight the main achievements in TEP models and solution methods and point out the remaining issues and challenges.
-The classification is presented as a diagram in Figure 2.1.
+The classification is presented as a diagram in Figure 3.1.
 The red-orange color palette indicates the complexity of a model or method.

-Figure 2.1: Classification of TEP approaches
+Figure 3.1: Classification of TEP approaches.